Grants

-The LUMC Junior Principal Investigator Program will yearly award five personal grants of € 850,000 for four years to kick-start the career of five starting group leaders.
-We expect these candidates to have the potential to grow towards associate professor level over this period.
+Through the LUMC Junior Principal Investigator Fellowship, LUMC will yearly award three personal grants of € 850,000 for four years to kick-start the career of three starting group leaders.
+Please note that candidates need to have discussed their proposal with their intended Department head and/or Theme of Innovation to apply.

 Who are we looking for